madl3x/plgcalc/README.md

 36:14:08        0.181818        0.818182        -4.500000       8.181818
 ```

-* Check the configuration that is possible for a planetary having:
+* Check the configuration that is possible for a planetary having (R=42, P=18, S=any); for this configuration print Planet-Ring turn ratio (sun is fixed):
-	ring gear   = 42 teeth
-	planet gear = 18 teeth
-	sun gear    = any

-   Note: for this configuration print Planet-Ring turn ratio (sun is fixed)

 ```
 > plgcalc.py 42:18: --tpr
 42:18:06        0.875000
 ```

-* Print 10 possible configurations for a planetary setup that has:
-	sun gear    = 12 teeth

-   Note: for the resulting configurations print Planets-Sun turn ratio (ring is fixed)
+* Print 10 possible configurations for a planetary setup that has (R=any, P=any, S=12); for the resulting configurations print Planets-Sun turn ratio (ring is fixed):

 ```
 > plgcalc.py ::12 -l 10 --tps --header